 Thank you for joining me on this journey from grief toward hope and growth.

-My name is Katty, and in 2011 I lost my mother to lung cancer, my father to Parkinson's, and step-mother to a sudden heart attack.
-They died within four months of each other from January to April of 2021.
+I lost my mother to lung cancer, my father to Parkinson's, and my step-mother to a sudden heart attack.
+They died within four months of each other from January to April in 2011.
 Two years after their death, my uncle and two cousins passed away from cancer, and then my beloved stepfather suddenly died of a heart attack in 2015.

 2021 marks the 10th honorversary of my parent's passing.
 I’ve never liked the phrase “death anniversary", instead, I prefer using "honorversary" for the day I honor my loved ones who are no longer with me.